mindsdb/mindsdb/docs/mindsdb-docs/docs/contribute/ml_handlers.md

 ## What are Machine Learning Handlers?

 ML handlers act as a bridge to any ML framework.
 You use ML handlers to create ML engines using [the `CREATE ML_ENGINE` command](/sql/create/ml_engine/).
-So you can create your models using different ML engines.
+So you can expose ML models from any supported ML engine as an AI table.

 ## ML Handlers in the MindsDB Repository

-The codes for ML handlers are located in the main MindsDB repository under the [/integrations](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations) directory.
+The source code for ML handlers is located in the main MindsDB repository under the [/integrations](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations) directory.

 ```
 integrations                      # Contains ML handlers source codes